l0r3zz/sloblackswan/content/about-this-book/about-this-book.md

 I invite all readers to submit PRs to the document if you find any inaccuracies.
 If you take exceptions to some of the assertions or conclusions, please use GitHub issues so that we can hash this out.

-This has been a great project, and I think I've found a way to rapidly and accurately transmit some of my insights and wisdom that I've accumulated over my close to 50 years in computing.
+This has been a great project, and I think I've found a way to rapidly and accurately transmit some of my insights and wisdom that I've accumulated over my 40+ years in computing.
 {::pagebreak /}